MohammadrezaFarahmand/Shopping-store/README.md

 Open [http://localhost:3000](http://localhost:3000) to view itin th browser.
 The page will reload if you make
 You will also see any lint errors
-Launches the test runner in t
+Launches the test runner in
 See the section about [running tests](https://faco.gihu.ir-rat-appdo/unig-tt for moe information.
 Builds the app for production to the `bi
 It correctly bundles React in production mode and optiizeshebild or te st perfrmane.